 In a national poll, Phillies' southpaw Steve Carlton beats out golf legend Jack Nicklaus to win the $15,000 diamond-studded gold buckled Hickok Belt, an award given to the top "Professional Athlete of the Year".
 Last season's National League Cy Young Award winner joins an elite list of a previous recipients that includes Willie Mays, Sandy Koufax, Jim Brown, Rocky Marciano, and Arnold Palmer.

-A thirty-two day lockout begins as major league owners refuse to open spring training camp without reaching a new Basic Agreement with the players.
-The season will be delayed one week due to the lock-out.
+With the issue of the implementation of salary cap unresolved, a thirty-two day lockout begins when major league owners refuse to open spring training camp without reaching a new Basic Agreement with the players.
+The season will be delayed one week due to baseball's seventh work stoppage and will need to be extended for three days to accommodate the 162-game schedule.

 After turning down the Mets' offer of salary arbitration that at the very least would have been worth $2 to $3 million, Bobby Jones signs a one-year free agent deal with the Padres for only $625,000.
 The 31 year-old right-hander, 11-6 last year with New York, will lose 19 games for the Padres this season.